kubevirt/user-guide/docs/virtual_machines/presets.md

 # Presets

+**FEATURE STATE:**

+* `VirtualMachineInstancePresets` are deprecated as of the [`v0.57.0`](https://github.com/kubevirt/kubevirt/releases/tag/v0.57.0) release and will be removed in a future release.
+* Users should instead look to use [Instancetypes and preferences](./instancetypes.md) as a replacement.

 `VirtualMachineInstancePresets` are an extension to general `VirtualMachineInstance` configuration behaving much like `PodPresets` from Kubernetes.
 When a `VirtualMachineInstance` is created, any